 Christy Connoyer, who was named the 10th head coach of the Saint Louis University softball program Aug.
-6, 2010, leads the Billikens for an eighth season during the 2018 campaign.
+6, 2010, leads the Billikens for a ninth season during the 2019 campaign.

 In 2016, Saint Louis placed four players on the All-Conference squad for a second consecutive season.
 First-team choice Brianna Lore was joined by second-team honorees Macfarlane, Elizabeth Everingham and Mackenzie Peter.
 Peter added third-team All-Region accolades.

 In the classroom, an already high level of achievement rose to greater heights in the 2015-16 academic year.
 The Billikens ranked third among NCAA Division I softball programs with a 3.641 grade point average, the highest during Connoyer’s tenure.
 Everingham and Peter were selected to the A-10 All-Academic team.

 Connoyer directed a record-setting season in 2015.
 The Billikens shattered school marks for total victories (36, including 14 come-from-behind wins), winning percentage (36-18, .667), conference wins (18) and conference winning percentage (18-5, .783).
 The team assembled a school-record nine-game winning streak and set program standards in 10 offensive categories, many by wide margins over the previous records.